agsb/immu/Details.md

 EXIT reference, ends all compound words, also is a primitive word;

 jump (jal zero,) _link, ends all primitive words, also is a "hook" for debug before jump _next;

-PS:

-reference to _link could stay fixed in a register jump could be: beq zero, zero, _link

 */